WolfgangFahl/pdfindexer/README.md

 		 -d (--debug)                 : debug
 		                                create additional debug output if this switch is used
+     -e (--autoescape)            : autoescape blanks
+			                              set to off if you'd like to use lucene query syntax
 		 -f (--src) VAL               : source url, directory/or file -h (--help)                  : help
 		                                show this usage